JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-The second case is that we want to sum money in the same currency.
+The second one is the summation of the same currency.
 In this case, we know the resulting currency, and we can sum the `value` fields.

 ```jldoctest currency; output=false
 Base.:+(x::T, y::T) where {T <: Currency} = T(x.value + y.value)